Eliphalet Frazer Andrews

-Eliphalet Frazer Andrews (June 11, 1835 – March 15, 1915), an American painter known primarily as a portraitist, established an art instruction curriculum at the behest of William Wilson Corcoran at his Corcoran School of Art, and served as its director, 1877–1902.
-He received many commissions to create both original portraits and copies of images of deceased famous Americans, which are displayed by federal, state, and local institutions.
-His art is housed at the Smithsonian American Art Museum, the Ohio State Capitol, and numerous paintings at The White House and the United States Capitol.
+Eliphalet Frazer Andrews (June 11, 1835 – March 15, 1915) was an American painter.
+He established an art instruction curriculum at the behest of William Wilson Corcoran at his Corcoran School of Art, and served as its director from 1877 to 1902.
+Known primarily as a portraitist, he received many commissions to create both original portraits and copies of images of deceased famous Americans, which are displayed by federal, state, and local institutions.
+His art is housed at the Smithsonian American Art Museum and the Ohio State Capitol, and there are also numerous paintings at the White House and the United States Capitol.

 Early life

 Born in Steubenville, Ohio, to Dr. Alexander Hull and Eliza Ann (Frazer) Andrews, he received early training at Marietta College in Ohio, and further study in the Royal Prussian Academy, Berlin, in the atelier of Ludwig Knaus, at the Düsseldorf Academy and with Leon Bonnat at the Ecole des Beaux-Arts, Paris.

 Career

-Andrews’ portrait of Mary French Howard, 1908.
+Andrews' portrait of Mary French Howard, 1908.
 Howard was the spouse of Clarance Randolph Howard.
 This original portrait is one of the only known surviving commissioned paintings by Andrews of a non-political or military official.